def-gthill/lexurgy/doc/source/sc-tutorial.rst

     * => e / _ [cons]$1 $1

-This rule uses a bare capture variable on the old side of the rule to remove gemination (*degemination*)::
+This rule uses a bare capture variable on the match side of the rule to remove gemination (*degemination*)::

     [cons]$1 $1 => $1 *